-To link to this resource use: https://libraries.indiana.edu/resources/arte-publico-series1
+To link to this database use: https://libraries.indiana.edu/databases/arte-publico-series1

 Digital collection of historical content pertaining to U.S. Hispanic history, literature, political commentary, and culture.

 Draws its content from the Recovering the U.S. Hispanic Literary Heritage Project, a large national project devoted to locating, preserving, and disseminating Latino-Hispanic culture of the United States in its written form, from colonial times to 1960.
 The project functions under the direction of Dr. Nicolás Kanellos, founder and director of Arte Público Press, the oldest and largest publisher of U.S. Latino-Hispanic literature, and includes publications from all regions of the nation.

 Coverage: Varies - Updates varies